tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/5 - Memory.md

 **Dynamic RAM**

 - A bit is stored in a capacitor
-- DRAM consists of capacitors that slowly
+- DRAM consists of capacitors that slowly leak their charge over time
+- This means they must be refreshed every few milliseconds to prevent data loss
+- Advantages:
+	- Low power consumption
+	- Small area
+	- Low costs

+**Static RAM**

+- A bit is stored by 6 transistors working as a D flip-flop